DaniMori/ecs-outcomes/doc/other/checklist.md

   are in section "For any further questions regarding this variable please contact:" (Name, institutional email)

-- [ ] Al final "Session info" section is included
+- [ ] A final "Session info" section is included

 - [ ] All the TODO's in the template are addressed and deleted